As a European based company we understand GDPR.

 The General Data Protection Regulation (GDPR) aims to strengthen and unify data protection within the EU.
 As such, GDPR aims primarily to give control over your own personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 See more here.

-Privacy is key for a product like Oveo.
+Privacy is key for a product like Viio.
 We will not collect nor expose unnecessary data from your organisation.
 Our data collection approach ensures that we only enrich data when needed for the SaaS management perspective.
 See more information about privacy by design here: Article 25 of the GDPR.

-Oveo takes any data breach seriously.
+Viio takes any data breach seriously.
 If we ever should experience a data breach, we have a defined process in place ensuring we learn from our mistakes after having closed the breach as highest priority.

 We do not allow any GDRP related data to be managed, processed or stored by third party providers, before undergoing evaluation.